-Regional exchanges may host primary listings of companies which do not have a high enough market capitalization to list on a major exchange.
+Regional exchanges may host primary listings of companies which do not have a high enough market capitalization to list on a major exchange, or are not able to meet the stringent regulatory requirements of major exchanges.
 They may also host secondary listings of stocks whose primary listing is on a major exchange in order to attract investment from regional investors.

 Differences in exchange rules and pricing may also be a reason for companies to choose a regional exchange for their primary listing or to hold a secondary listing on a regional exchange.